golemfactory/golem-js-preview-program/tasks/7-run-requestor-in-browser/README.md

 - Golem JS requestor in a browser [tutorial](https://docs.golem.network/creators/javascript/tutorials/running-in-browser).

+- Remember that you need to use `yagna` in a version 0.13+ and run it with `--api-allow-origin` option.

 - Golem JS examples of transferring data are [here](https://docs.golem.network/creators/javascript/tutorials/transferring-data).

 - That image's `hash` with `ImageMagick` is `7faa6a327c0a568fb3ad18ed1adf91a7493a445fc0dc640ab3d2eab0`.